NeverDecaf/MangaTosho/README.md

 Red: Parser error, MT needs an update.
 Green: Other error, most likely the series is missing an image/chapter, you can increment "Read" to bypass this
 Purple: licensed.
 Gray: Series has been marked as complete by either you or the site.
-(Newly added series also appear gray but this is a bug.)

 All colors will fade based on the amount of time since the last update.
 The darker the color the longer the time.
 A light green or red will likely fix itself over time but a darker one indicates a permanent problem.

 #### Supported sites (likely outdated):
 - mangareader
-- mangadex
 - dynasty-scans
 - kissmanga
 - mangahere